aws-actions/aws-codebuild-run-build/README.md

 This action does not wrap every option of CodeBuild::StartBuild.
 This is intentional.
-To implement every CodeBuild option, would require a way to configure each option.
+To implement every CodeBuild option, we would have to provide a way to configure every option.
-This would increase the cognitive load to use the action.
+The more complex configuration would make using the action more work for you.
 This would required a lot of boilerplate configuration for standard cases and would be a complex maintenance burden to support all complex cases because of the limitations of GitHub Actions input values.